 CONNECT WITH THE GUERREIRAS MOVEMENT Workshops We use futebol as a tool to generate dialogue around gender norms.
 We believe that the same narrow gender norms found in futebol are reflected in society at large and sit at the root of many social justice issues.
 Research has revealed that rigid, narrow codes of traditional masculinity and femininity drive lower educational outcomes, poorer reproductive health outcomes, and homophobic and gender-based violence.
 These issues cannot be addressed without challenging deeply rooted gender norms.
 We believe that the universally recognised language of futebol can serve as one of the most powerful, effective and accessible tools for this work, and an innovative instrument for deep-seated change.
-Ambassador Training We work with professional female football players to encourage women and girls’ involvement in sport, challenge gender and racial prejudice, and promote safe and democratic attitudes through physical activity and dialogue.
-Female players are empowered as community ambassadors of sport and become visible role models for young girls and boys.
-These women go into the community and lead workshops where they tell their narratives, discuss the ‘preconceito’ (prejudice) within the women’s game, and create safe spaces for youth to reflect on and give voice to their experiences in and around women’s futebol.
-Through this work, female players build their confidence, voice and self-esteem, while encouraging youth to challenge their own gender biases, share their stories, and ask questions as steps towards ‘mudando cabeças’ (moving minds) about what women are capable of doing and becoming.
-Exhibitions We use narratives, story-telling, still imagery, ambient sound, and film from women’s futebol to open up space for critical reflection around gender norms.
+Ambassador Training We work with professional female football players to discuss and address gender prejudice and worker’s rights, while developing strategies for promoting safe and democratic spaces and attitudes through physical activity and dialogue.
+Female players are empowered as community ambassadors of human-centered sport and gender justice to become visible role models for young girls and boys.
+These women go into the community and lead workshops where they share their narratives, discuss the ‘preconceito’ (prejudice) within the women’s game, and create safe spaces for youth to reflect on and give voice to their experiences in and around women’s futebol.
+Through this work, female players build their voice and self-esteem, while encouraging youth to challenge their own gender biases, share their stories, and ask questions as steps towards ‘mudando cabeças’ (moving minds) about what women are capable of doing and becoming. nteInInteractive Multimedia Exhibitions, Artivist Programs & Actions We use narratives, story-telling, still imagery, film, performances, installations, visual arts, and more to open up space for critical reflection around gender norms, labor, bodies, migration, and human rights in/through/around futebol.
 The GUERREIRASPROJECT launched its first multimedia initiative at an international exhibition at the Brazilian Embassy in Berlin, Germany during the 2011 FIFA Women’s World Cup.
-We put on Part II of this exhibition at the 2014 FIFA Men’s World Cup in Brazil in partnership with DISCOVER FOOTBALL and feminist football activism.
-Most recently, we were part of an exhibition during the Rio 2016 Olympics that focused on challenging the discrimination within sporting structures along lines of race, gender, sexuality, ethnicity, bodies, and minds.
+We put on Part two of this initiative at the 2014 FIFA Men’s World Cup in Brazil in partnership with DISCOVER FOOTBALL along with feminist football activism on the ground.
+Most recently we have been focused on challenging the discrimination and human rights abuses within sporting structures that were witnessed around the Rio 2016 Olympic Games, with the forced evictions and police violence in and around the Games.
 Presentations We bring embodied knowledge of gender and sport and we discuss the game of women’s football in relation to our experiences as female players.
 We incorporate academic research, theories, histories, narratives and voices from within this deeply gendered subculture.
 Research Our team is comprised of gender researchers, writers, academics, consultants, athletes and artists with a commitment to feminist values and to opening up spaces around gender.
 We work to build strong connections with intersecting movements and to continue to devise strategies for joining forces along lines of sexuality, race, class and nationality.
 We work closely with the Universidade Federal de Rio Grande do Sul (UFRGS) and the Centro de Memoria do Esporte (CEME) based in Porto Alegre, Brazil; and the Gender Hub and supervisors from the Gender Institute at the London School of Economics (LSE) in the UK.

 Check us out inAction We are fueled by the energy people are bringing to the conversation and together we have been sparking gender dialogues through futebol in Berlin, London, Accra, New York, Providence, Recife, São Paulo, Rio de Janeiro, and Port of Spain, Trinidad.
 Check out some of our work below: Guerreiras Ambassadors, Karen Rocha Lange, Rani Oliveira de Saldanha, and Carla Oliveria, lead a community workshop in Vidigal, Rio de Janeiro with a group of boys http://youtu.be/-zuO6-pcuXc Guerreiras Ambassadors visit the community of Brasília Teimosa in Recife, Pernambuco, November 2012 as part of the GUERREIRASPROJECT/love.futbol partnership “Sim.
 Muitas pessoas criticam o futebol feminino por dizer que e coisa de homem.
 Mas que os homens são capazes de fazer as mulheres também são.” – Gleya Cavalcanto da Silva, 14